 Task Execution Machine

-Configure the connection address of the execution machine for MapReduce or Spark Jar.
-The format is
+The connection address of the machine that runs MapReduce or Spark JAR tasks.
+Format:

-Enter the username and password for logging into the task execution machine for MR task execution and HDFS read and write.
-Ensure task submission permissions are available.
+The username and password to log on to the task execution machine for MapReduce task execution and HDFS read/write.
+Ensure this user has task submission permissions.

 Authentication Type

-Kerberos is an identity authentication protocol based on symmetric key technology that can provide identity authentication functions for other services and supports SSO (Single Sign-On), allowing access to multiple services such as HBase and HDFS after client authentication.
+Kerberos is a symmetric-key identity authentication protocol that supports single sign-on (SSO), allowing a client to access multiple services such as HBase and HDFS after a single authentication.

-When the authentication method is selected as Kerberos, you also need to select the Kerberos Configuration Method.
+When Authentication Type is set to Kerberos, you must also select a Kerberos Configuration Method.

-Krb5 Authentication File: Upload the Krb5 file for Kerberos authentication.
+Krb5 Authentication File: Upload a krb5 file for Kerberos authentication.

-NoteWhen the compute engine type is E-MapReduce 5.x, only the Krb5 File Configuration method is supported.
+NoteWhen the compute engine is E-MapReduce 5.x, only the krb5 file configuration method is supported.

 Parameter